langchain-ai/langgraph/docs/docs/concepts/langgraph_platform.md

 LangGraph Platform is an opinionated way to deploy and manage your LangGraph application.

-See [this section](#overview) for an overview of how LangGraph Platform actually deploys your agent.
+The [overview](#overview) section explains how the LangGraph Paltform deploys your agent.

 LangGraph Platform was built to tackle [the issues](deployment.md) we saw users running into when trying to deploy LangGraph applications themselves.
 See [this section](#features) for an overview of the features present in LangGraph Platform and what issues they solve.